ahope/cs5520_project/index.md

 ---
 layout: default
-title: Adrienne Slaughter, Horrible Cop
+title: Adrienne Slaughter, Something to be said
 ---

 ## Posts